GuoLanqing/ShadowFormer/README.md

 ## Introduction
 To trackle image shadow removal problem, we propose a novel transformer-based method, dubbed ShadowFormer, for exploiting non-shadow regions to help shadow region restoration.
 A multi-scale channel attention framework is employed to hierarchically capture the global information.
-Based on that, we propose a Shadow-Interaction Module (SIM) with Shadow-Interaction Attention (SIA) in the bottleneck stage to ef- fectively model the context correlation between shadow and non-shadow regions.
+Based on that, we propose a Shadow-Interaction Module (SIM) with Shadow-Interaction Attention (SIA) in the bottleneck stage to effectively model the context correlation between shadow and non-shadow regions.
 For more details, please refer to our [orginal paper](https://arxiv.org/pdf/2302.01650.pdf)

 <p align=center><img width="80%" src="doc/pipeline.jpg"/></p>